kennethho/mvcc11/README.md

 1. Calls `try_update()`
 2. Returns `updated` snapshot if the publication succeeded
 3. Sleep a bit to avoid spining, go back to step 1

+# Installing and using mvcc11

+Though you do need a C++11 conforming compiler, *mvcc11* is header only, just drop it in your include path.